 First, let’s find out what semantics means.
 It is a branch of linguistics that concerns the meaning behind every word used in a specific context.
 So, semantic SEO is surrounded by the ‘Intent and context’ of the search.

 Semantic SEO lets Google offer results, which are relevant to the context.
 Let’s understand the concept with an example.
 Suppose you Google backup a drive.
-Now, as a result of that, you will get more results on backing up a hard drive instead of backing up a car on a driveway.

 Benefits Of Semantic SEO